PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-17 08:04:55
+Last updated: 2024-04-17 08:05:32
-Random Quote: If ever a man deserved to die screaming, it was Gregor Clegane.  -  Doran Martell
+Random Quote: In my head, it's like If I can conquer men, then I can conquer femininity. - Jules Vaughn